WattsDali3020/buildourcommunity/replit.md

 ## Overview

-RevitaHub is a community-owned real estate revitalization platform that enables fractional ownership of properties through blockchain tokenization on Base.
-The platform allows communities to invest in vacant land, historic buildings, and commercial properties, transforming them into thriving neighborhood assets.
+RevitaHub is a community-owned real estate revitalization platform that enables fractional ownership of properties through blockchain tokenization on EVM-compatible chains.
+The platform allows communities to invest in any property type (vacant land, historic buildings, commercial, residential, mixed-use) without size restrictions, transforming them into thriving neighborhood assets.
 Users can browse properties, purchase tokens starting at $50, participate in DAO governance, and earn returns through dividends.

+### Funding Model
+- **100% Funding Required**: Property loans are only issued when 100% of the funding target is reached
+- **1-Year Timeline**: Each property offering has a 1-year funding deadline
+- **Investor Protection**: If funding fails, investors receive automatic refunds with 3% APR interest

 ## User Preferences